 Power is morally neutral.
 Power is neither good nor bad.
 Power just is.
 It is part of the universe in which we live, part of the human condition, part of life.

-Power is: the capacity to achieve a desired outcome.
+Power is: the capacity to influence a process to achieve a desired outcome.

 One way to think about power is to compare it to a force in the physical universe.
 Power is to human interaction what forces are in the universe.
 You have the “power” to jump, but the force of gravity, which has more “power” than you, pulls you back down.
 For you actual or budding physicists or engineers reading this, I do understand enough about physics to know the analogy begins to fall apart quickly.
 Anyway, the exertion of power in dealing with other people becomes a moral issue because, as I said in the last post on Obligation, “Morality is about other people.”
 Power becomes a moral issue when it is used with or against other people.
 So, “Moral Power” (I just made that up) is: the capacity to achieve a desired outcome where other people are concerned.